Efficient algorithms to solve atom reconfiguration problems. II. The assignment-rerouting-ordering (aro) algorithm: Ordering subroutine

-We exhaustively apply the procedure above, which clearly terminates, since the number of segments is reduced after every step, and we end up with a cycle, which we call $C$ again, where the only discontiguous color, if any, is the color of the edge $e$, which we call $i$ again.
-We now describe how color $i$ can be made contiguous.
+We exhaustively apply the procedure above, which clearly terminates, since the number of segments is reduced after every step, and we end up with a cycle $C''$ with edge coloring $col_{C''}$, where the only discontiguous color, if any, is $col_{C''}(e)$, the color of the edge $e$ (note that $col_{C''}(e)$ may or may not be equal to $col_C(e)$).
+In what follows, we use $\rchi$ (resp. $P_{\rchi}$) to refer to $col_{C''}(e)$ (resp. the path associated with $col_{C''}(e)$).
+We now describe how $\rchi$ can be made contiguous.